From music to movies, culture in the corner

 Five Points Gallery

-Originally built in 1931, this beautiful building has been fully restored and now provides entertainment for us in many forms: comedy, opera, state of the art digital cinema, dance, concerts, plays and musicals.
-Check out their clalendar of events on their web site.
+Originally built in 1931, this beautiful building has been fully restored and now provides entertainment for us in many forms: comedy, opera, state of the art digital cinema, dance, concerts, plays, and musicals.
+Check out their calendar of events on their website.

 A great resource for local artists and art lovers, this association holds wonderful exhibitions in their art gallery and offer studio courses, workshops, lectures and special events.
 Lovely paintings, sculpture, jewelry, pottery, and other handmade crafts can be purchased at their annual holiday sale in December.

 Blue Horse Arts is a teaching studio.
 Their mission is to provide high quality art instruction grounded in observation, practice, and theory in a friendly and welcoming environment.
 This arts center offers instruction in drawing and painting, artist talks, workshops, free community events, and much more.
 They also hold Music jam sessions with JFoster Music Studios.

 250 Porter Street

 Opened in 2004, the Whiting Mills building is home to a variety of artists, craftspeople, retail shops, small manufacturing companies, and a center for artistic, community, and social events.
 It’s a great place to meet artists.
 You can commission unique pieces in a wide variety of media including furniture, drapes, weaving, jewelry, pottery, photography, paintings and original art.
 Check their web site for open studios, demonstrations, and other events.